-Mass media campaigns work directly to change behaviour.
-Large proportions of populations are exposed to messages designed to affect individuals’ decision-making.2 Mass media campaigns can also operate indirectly, by setting an agenda for interpersonal and public discussion that can lead to changes in social norms or public policy.2
+Public education campaigns work directly to change behaviour.
+Large proportions of populations are exposed to messages designed to affect individuals’ decision-making.2 Campaigns can also operate indirectly, by setting an agenda for interpersonal and public discussion that can lead to changes in social norms or public policy.2

-Mass media campaigns have been used since the 1970s and are now viewed within comprehensive tobacco-control programs as essential for promoting prevention as well as motivating and encouraging smokers to quit.
+Public education campaigns have been used since the 1970s and are now viewed within comprehensive tobacco-control programs as essential for discouraging uptake as well as motivating and encouraging smokers to quit.
 These campaigns also increase community understanding and recognition of the harms associated with tobacco smoking and facilitate policy initiatives to reduce this harm.

 3. National Cancer Institute.
-Part 4-Tobacco control and media interventions.
-Monograph 19: the role of the media in promoting and reducing tobacco use.
-Bethesda, Maryland: US Department of Health and Human Services, National Institutes of Health, National Cancer Institute, 2008;429–546.
+Part 4-Tobacco control and media interventions, in The Role of the Media.
+Smoking and Tobacco Control Monograph no. 19.
+Bethesda MD: US Department of Health and Human Services, National Institutes of Health, National Cancer Institute; 2008.
 Available from: http://cancercontrol.cancer.gov/tcrb/monographs/19/index.html

 4. Wakefield M, Durkin S, Spittal M, Siahpush M, Scollo M, et al. Impact of tobacco control policies and mass media campaigns on monthly adult smoking prevalence: time series analysis.
 Am J Public Health, 2008; 98:1443-50.
 Available from: http://www.ajph.org/cgi/content/abstract/98/8/1443